isaac-mason/recast-navigation-js/packages/recast-navigation-wasm/README.md

 # @recast-navigation/wasm

-WASM port of Recast Navigation.
+WASM build of Recast Navigation.

-This library isn't intended for direct use.
-It is used by the @recast-navigation/core package.
+This library isn't intended for direct use, and only has an ESM build.

-This library is also only distributed as an ES module. @recast-navigation/core has a CommonJS build and a ES module build.
+[`@recast-navigation/core`](https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-core) is probably what you're looking for.
+It uses `@recast-navigation/wasm` internally, and provides a friendly API + CommonJS and ESM builds.